 The committee is comprised of student representatives from across the university.
 The role of the committee is to communicate with the different schools and student groups to help generate awareness and interest in global health among students.
-The advises the Global Health Center around student initiatives and help grown the global health community at Washington University, St. Louis community and beyond.
+The committee advises the Global Health Center and helps grow the global health community at Washington University St. Louis and beyond.

 Committee Members and Roles

 - Aishwarya Nagar, Brown School – President

 - Wei Liu, Sam Fox School of Design & Visual Arts – Vice President

 - Mackenzie Robinson, Brown School – Director of Communications

 - Cathy Yu, School of Medicine – Director of Operations & Logistics